The topic of dog vaccinations is a real can of worms. There are some good

 So now what?
 Although I cannot tell you to stop vaccinating your dog, it would seem wise to keep the use of dog vaccines to a bare minimum.
 The most up to date information available assures us that vaccine protection will last a minimum of 5 years and very likely longer.
 Here's a great page to help you decide upon an effective dog vaccination schedule.

 Strive for the best health you can give your dog naturally.
-You can boost immunity by providing the best dog food you can afford and supplementing daily.
-Finally, search for a good holistic veterinarian in your area.
-You need a vet who will work with you to understand both the benefits and detriments of vaccinating your dog.
+You can boost your dog's immunity by providing the best dog food you can afford and use daily nutritional health supplements.
+Finally, search for a vet who will work with you to understand both the benefits and detriments of vaccinating your dog.
 You might have to do a little work to find one.
 The results will be worth it.

-I'll leave you with this short video I did with my friend and associate Andrea Partee at Three Little Pitties.com.
-We're talking about our experiences with clients as it regards the dog vaccination controversy.
-We speak to many hundreds of people every month, and so may have a different perspective on this vaccine conundrum.
+I speak to many hundreds of people every month, and so I may have a different perspective on this vaccine conundrum.
 I hope it helps you make the best decision for your dog.